dolphyn/dolphyn/README.md

 - [ ] use [Primus](https://github.com/primus/primus) instead of socket.io #refactor
 - [ ] imap disconnects after a while and do not automatically reconnects #bug
 - [ ] log account activity #sec #feature
+- [ ] update encryption when password changes
+- [ ] encryption should be based on multi factor authentication when it is activated
+- [ ] support google like TOTP
+- [ ] support SMS 2 factor auth

 The Vision